kangalio/rustbot/GETTING_STARTED.md

 docker build -t discordbot .
 ```
 A number of environment variables are required to run the bot.
 Many of these
-environment variables come from discord, this means you will need to have your
+environment variables come from discord.
-own guild setup to test the bot in.

 + `MOD_ID` is the id of the mod role
 + `TALK_ID` is the id of the talk role